infinitered/ramdasauce/README.md

 // --- Object Shenanigans ---
 const x = {a: 1, b: 2, c: {x: [5, 6]}}
-RS.mapKeys(R.toUpper, x)    // transforms the keys of an object by the function RS.dotPath('c.x.0')         // fetches a value from a nested object by a string path
+RS.mapKeys(R.toUpper, x)    // transforms the keys of an object by the function RS.dotPath('c.x.0', x)      // fetches a value from a nested object by a string path

 // --- Generating Things ---
 RS.rangeStep(2, 2, 10)      // generates a range of numbers with a step